LeToNode/Play2.0-CN-doc/gettingStarted/IDE.md

 If you make any important changes to your application, such as changing the classpath, use `eclipsify` again to regenerate the configuration files.

-> Do not commit Eclipse configuration files when you work in a team!
+> Tip: Do not commit Eclipse configuration files when you work in a team!

 The generated configuration files contain absolute references to your framework installation.
 These are specific to your own installation.
 When you work in a team, each developer must keep his Eclipse configuration files private.